Seeing error code 229 on your Lennox® furnace?

 It’s best to let an Expert like one from Service Experts Heating & Air Conditioning in Gainesville finish repairing or replacing this part.
 Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like this one.

 We want you to be fully content with our furnace repair in Gainesville.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have multiple pressure switches to let the system to run at different speeds—and work more efficiently.
-These switches also make sure your furnace runs safely and vents excess gases from the heat exchanger.
+These switches also ensure your furnace runs safely and vents excess gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Doesn’t Work